BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **2. Updated all CPUPM files**: with full dual CPU supports.
 Also defaulted LAN driver to IntelMausi.kext.
 Dual port driver (AppleIntelE1000e.kext) may cause NVME booting issue in some configuration.

 **3. Updated 1.0 Release (OC 0.7.1) to include the new CPU supports**.
-Available for download at Release 1.0, under the Asset tag.
+Available for download at the Release 1.0, under the Asset tag.

 **Pre/Post-install**: